RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 .. note::  When performing post-HF property/density calculations it is important to make sure that what you are analyzing refers to the correlated WF rather than just the HF.
 The dipole moment may be printed for both the HF and the post-HF density.
-   An ORCA GBW file for a post-HF method may only contain the HF orbitals.
+   Also note that an ORCA GBW file for a post-HF method (MP2, CC) usually only contains the HF orbitals.

 For single-determinant methods (i.e. HF and Kohn-Sham DFT), the electron density and related properties is straightforwardly derived from the set of canonical orbitals calculated (via the SCF procedure).
 No additional calculations need to be carried out.
 We will use ORCA to perform the calculations and get the dipole moment.